cloud-atlas-ai/obsidian-client/README.md

 ### Editing a Flow

 To edit an existing flow or create a new one, navigate to the `CloudAtlas` subdirectory in your vault.
-There you can create a flow by creating a new file, e.g. `demo.flow`:
+There you can create a flow by creating a new file, e.g. `demo.flow.md`:

 ```markdown
 ---